Time Well Spent

 This page is free to all

 ‘Volunteer’ is not a term that is legally defined.
-In practical terms volunteering arrangements can vary greatly, from being very informal, to being part of a highly formal structure.
-What matters in legal terms here is whether or not there is a contract between the organisation and its volunteers and, if so, what the consequences of this are.
+In practical terms volunteering can vary greatly, from being very informal, to being highly structured.
+What matters in legal terms is whether or not there is a contract between the organisation and its volunteers and, if so, what the consequences are.

 If a volunteer can demonstrate that they are in fact working under a contract, they would be entitled to protection under the Equality Act 2010, the Working Time Regulations 1998, and – unless they are exempt as explained below – would be eligible for the national living wage (or national minimum wage if they are under 25).